The ultimate guide to Gaudi’s buildings in Barcelona

 סגרדה פמיליה גאודי ברצלונה ענבל כבירי

-The original design includes 18 towers, divided into three facades that symbolize the birth, death and resurrection of Christ.
+The original plan includes 18 towers, divided among three façades representing the birth, death, and resurrection of Christ.

-In 2005 the building was declared a World Heritage Site by UNESCO.
+In 2005, the building was declared a UNESCO World Heritage Site.

-Bristol Gastropub – a lovely brunch restaurant with great food
+• Bristol Gastropub – A lovely brunch spot with excellent food.

 פארק גואל ענבל כבירי גאודי